A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Methodology

 This principle is mathematically realized as follows.
 Given two multimodal spatial feature maps, $\boldsymbol{X^{spat}_p}$ and $\boldsymbol{X^{spat}_a}$, corresponding to spectral and active sensor data, the modulated output $\boldsymbol{x^{spat}_{p}}$ for the passive modality is computed by:

 where $\odot$ denotes the element-wise Hadamard product.
 The operators $\mathcal{P}_{\text{low}}(\cdot)$ and $\mathcal{P}_{\text{high}}(\cdot)$ represent the frequency partitioning functions, which extract vectors of low- and high-frequency coefficients from a given spectrum based on predefined index sets. $\sigma$ is the sigmoid activation function.
-The corresponding output for the active modality, $\boldsymbol{x^{spat}_{a}}$, is obtained through a symmetrical application of Eq.~\eqref{eq:afcm_formal}.
+The first term of this formula is used to enhance the high-frequency term of the input, while the second term represents the low-frequency term fused with other source.
+The corresponding output for the active modality $\boldsymbol{x^{spat}_{a}}$ is obtained through a symmetrical application of Eq.~\eqref{eq:afcm_formal}.
 This mechanism thereby allows the network to dynamically fuse shared structural knowledge while concurrently enhancing distinguishing modality-specific information.